derricks/derricks.github.io/chapter_book_thoughts.md

   * General thoughts: The writing in this is poppy, which can be a bit wearing for the course of the book.
 I like the fact that Beatrice's friendship issue is a bit different -- her partner in crime from 2nd grade is trying to be more "normal."
   * Social commentary: Beatrice's 3rd grade teacher is a good example of how _not_ to be compassionate towards kids.
 She's held up as a mean, judging figure.
 There's a lot of commentary on being normal or not, though a fair amount is between the lines.
 Beatrice is Caucasian.

+_Calpurnia Tate, Girl Vet_ series, Jacqueline Kelly

+**Note: Don't confuse with the middle-grade books _The Evolution of Calpurnia Tate_ and _The Curious World of Calpurnia Tate_, which are more mature in topic**

+  * Premise: A girl in 1900's Texas wants to be a scientist and veterinarian, despite the wishes of her mom and the expectations about her future.
+  * General thoughts: I really like this series about a girl who gets introduced to science by her grandfather.
+I particularly liked Counting Sheep, in which Calpurnia bravely asks her mom to be paid for the sheep she delivers before the actual veterinarian can get there.
+  * Social commentary: Calpurnia often bumps up against what her wealthy Caucasian family and society at large imagine as the proper roles for girls, but she is determined to go the path she wants.
+Book 4 talks about income disparity (the Tates are well off).
+The middle-reader books touch on slavery (house slaves vs field slaves and using the term “quadroon”), but that's barely hinted at in these books.

 _Knights vs. Dinosaurs_, Matt Phelan
   * Premise: Braggart Knights of the Round Table are sent back in time to battle dinosaurs.
 They have to work together to actually win, though.
   * General thoughts: This is a bit like an Onion headline or SNL skit: Funny idea, but mediocre execution.
 The knight battles get old quickly, and the ending feels very neat.